AIAUSA/goaia-home/_pages/basketball/careers.md

 * Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Sent 9 competing teams of 149 athletes and coaches to 9 countries.
-* Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Sent coaches to 4 countries for camps and clinics.
-* Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Hosted 20 international coaches for a 2-week basketball academy.
-* Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Developed 21 DI Captains and emerging leaders at the Captains Academy
-* Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Invested into 27 coaches at the HBCU Coaches retreat
-* Visited 250 collegiate basketball programs to disciple, minister and recruit
 * Refreshed hundreds of coaches through Final Four ministry events